Florida National Parks

 10. Gulf Islands National Seashore

 The Gulf Islands National Seashore is a destination people call one of the most magical places in the world.
 That’s because it’s so serene that it doesn’t even look real!
 The park is split into 12 different areas, each offering a unique experience!
-Located in Florida’s Panhandle, this northern stretch of islands is devine.
+Located in Florida’s Panhandle, this northern stretch of islands is divine.

 There are many activities for visitors here, including bird watching, fishing, swimming, kayaking, and exploring many beaches!
 Overall, it makes for a great day spent on your own or with your whole family!